What is Prehospital Care?

-In wake of blood loss, external or internal, there is need to administer fluids and medication.
-This demands circulatory access essential.
-Peripheral intravenous access is gold standard but may not be possible in hypovolemic patients, intravenous drug abusers, burn patients, and children.
+In wake of blood loss, external or internal, there is a need to administer fluids and medication.
+This requires access to the circulatory system.
+Peripheral intravenous access is the gold standard but may not be possible in hypovolemic patients, intravenous drug abusers, burn patients, and children.

 Intraosseous access with intraosseous devices can be established in such cases.
-Some settings use central venous access but is associated higher complications
+Some settings use central venous access but are associated with higher complications.

-Recent military conflicts in Iraq and Afghanistan have emphasized the use of tourniquet which once had fell out of repute.
+Recent military conflicts in Iraq and Afghanistan have emphasized the use of tourniquet which once had fallen out of repute.

 Bleeding control also includes hemostatic dressing.

-Apart from routine vital signs.
-Patient is continuously monitored for end-tidal CO2 indicate not only effective ventilation but also better cardiac output.
+Apart from routine vital signs, the patient is continuously monitored for end-tidal CO2 which indicates not only effective ventilation but also better cardiac output.

 Transcutaneous measurement of tissue hemoglobin oxygenation is another recent aid in monitoring.

-Prehospital trauma care is an important component of all trauma care systems and definite care of trauma patients needs to start early in the field.
+Prehospital trauma care is an important component of all trauma care systems and definite care of trauma patients needs to be started early in the field.
 Various scoring systems have been devised to aid in the care of trauma patients.

 Different Models of Prehospital Care

-There is also a difference of physician involvement in prehospital care.
+There is also a difference in physician involvement in prehospital care.

 The prehospital care systems are basically incorporated into the emergency response system.
 When a call for help is found, emergency resources are dispatched.
 The initial responder varies in different settings.
 Thus it can vary from just volunteers in rural areas & remote regions to multitiered responders in urban settings.